Self-Custody · Browser-Generated

 Or do it from the CLI

 Identical keystore format, but offline.
 Useful for cold-storage flows where you don't want even a static webpage in the trust chain.
-The mining step uses qsdmminer-console --protocol=v2 against the live NVIDIA-locked mainnet; the legacy CPU qsdmminer binary is no longer a public release artefact (mainnet rejects its v1 proofs at consensus — see MINER_QUICKSTART).
+Consumers should import the keystore into QSDM Hive and run eligible tasks there.
+Advanced operators can use qsdmminer-console --protocol=v2 against the live NVIDIA-locked mainnet; no separate consumer GUI miner is shipped, and the legacy CPU qsdmminer binary is no longer a public release artefact (mainnet rejects its v1 proofs at consensus — see MINER_QUICKSTART).

 # Build once